mika314/live-music/README.md

 ### 2. Adding Samples (Drums, Percussion, etc.)

-Use the `Sample` object to load and play WAV files.
-You can specify the path to your sample and its initial volume.
+The `Sample` object can now load WAV files and play them with pitch and envelope control, similar to a synthesizer.
+You can specify the path to your sample, its initial volume, and a base note for pitch reference (defaults to C4).

 ```cpp
 // Example: A kick drum